PruvoNet/loopback-getting-started/README.md

 ### 4. Auto create DB schema

-Loopback can auto create all the schemas that describes our models.
+Loopback can auto create all the schemas that describe our models.
 This is very convenient for developing since we don't want to create the schemas ourselves.

 To enable this feature, we need to add the following file:
 `server/boot/autoupdate.js`